mkatalanos/ComPPare/examples/advanced_demo/1-custom_error_policy/README.md

 ### 5. Print out the results <!-- omit from toc -->

 #### Option 1: Returning a String <!-- omit from toc -->
+The most straightforward way to return a value.
+The returned value can be any numerical (scalar) value too.
 ```cpp
 std::string metric(std::size_t i) const
 {